 Yes!
 If your organization received—or is part of a team that received—an RCP or RCN grant, you are eligible to receive free RCI technical assistance.
 Just make sure the person who submits the Expression of Interest form is from the state or local government, Tribe, metropolitan planning organization (MPO), or nonprofit that received the grant.

-Yes, RCI can support Tribal nations that have an eligible transportation reconnection project (see Section 3 on Project Eligibility).
+Yes, RCI can support Tribal governments that have an eligible transportation reconnection project (see Section 3 on Project Eligibility).
 If you are interested in receiving RCI technical assistance, please fill out the short Expression of Interest form.

 Yes!
 RCI can help at any stage of your project planning or development process, from scoping to construction.
 As long as you or someone from your team is from an eligible entity (state or local government, Tribe, metropolitan planning organization, or nonprofit) and have a qualifying project in mind, you can submit the Expression of Interest form to request RCI support.